jacksonxusy/learningTask/solidity/BasicLearning.md

 totoalSupply = 1000;
 ```
 **note: token flow work between the two contracts**
-1. checker who is caller,
+1. checker who is caller.
 `_asset.transferFrom(msg.sender, address(this), assets);` this caller is _asset.
 `_mint(receiver, shares);` this caller is current contract.
 2. using current caller's state variable to calculate.